Introduction

 The impact of the images will be greater on a desktop computer (21 inches or more) or a television.
 Conversely, a tablet will disappoint you and the screen of a smartphone will be simply too small.
 (You won’t shudder at the terribilità of the Sistine Chapel if you’re squinting at a playing card.)

-After some hesitation, we decided to keep referring to each of the units in the four series as a lecture (rather than a chapter, or an article, or a tour), for several reasons.
+We decided to keep referring to each of the units as a lecture (rather than a chapter, or an article, or a tour), for several reasons.

-They did in fact all begin life as Open Lectures in the biggest auditorium in the University of Cambridge.
-The original audiences were of all disciplines and ages.
+They did in fact all begin life as Open Lectures in the biggest auditorium of the University of Cambridge.
+Those who attended were of all disciplines and ages.
 None of them were specialists but they were eager to learn.
 They wanted to be enlightened as well as entertained.
 They expected something solid to chew on and digest at leisure.

-Everything that was vital to the success of the public lectures has been preserved in the long and loving transformation of the original handwritten notes, which accompanied the projection of 35mm slides in a darkened theatre, where the audience’s eyes could be steered across two colossal screens by the voice of an energetic speaker and the red spot of a laser pointer.
+Everything that was vital to the success of the public lectures has been preserved in the present transformation of the original handwritten notes, which were subordinated to the projection of 35mm slides in a darkened theatre, where the audience’s eyes could be steered across two colossal screens by the voice of an energetic speaker and the red spot of a laser pointer.

-So, by keeping the word ‘lecture’, we are preparing you for the content and style of a website that meets the same standards you would expect of four short but scholarly books published by a university press.
+Hence, by retaining the word ‘lecture’, we are preparing you for the content and style of a website that meets the same standards you would expect of four short but scholarly books published by a university press.

 Each lecture is a substantial piece of around 8,000 words, written in simple colloquial English, immediately intelligible, but not afraid of big concepts or foreign words.
 There was and is no dumbing-down; but there is a lot of energetic limbering-up.